Foliations, solvability and global injectivity: Introduction

 \section{Abstract}

-Let $F: \R^n\to\R^n$ be a $C^{\infty}$ map such that $DF(x)$ is invertible for all $x\in\R^n$.
-We know that $F$ is a local diffeomorphism but, in general, it is not globally injective.
-We discuss the relations between some additional hypothesis that guarantee the global injectivity of $F$.
-Further, based on one of these hypotheses, we establish a necessary condition for the existence of $F:\R^n\to\R^n$ such that $\det DF=h$, where $h:\R^n\to[0,\infty)$ is a given $C^{\infty}$ function.
+Let $F: \R^n\to\R^n$ be a $C^{\infty}$ map such that $DF(x)$ is invertible for every $x\in\R^n$.
+Although being a local diffeomorphism, $F$ is not necessarily globally injective if $n\geq2$.
+Finding additional assumptions implying the global injectivity of $F$ for $n\geq 2$ is object of intense study in several areas of Mathematics.
+In this paper we revisit some assumptions and relations between them in the bidimensional case and discuss the natural higher dimensional situation.

-\section{introduction}
+\section{Introduction}

-Let $F:\R^n\to\R^n$ be a $C^{\infty}$ map such that $DF(x)$ is invertible for all $x\in\R^n$.
-By the inverse function theorem $F$ is a local diffeomorphism but, in general, it is not injective.
-In fact, even in the polynomial case in $\R^2$, S. Pinchuk showed in \cite{Pinchuk} that additional hypotheses are needed for the injectivity of $F$.
+Let $F: \R^n\to\R^n$ be a $C^{\infty}$ map such that $DF(x)$ is invertible for each $x\in\R^n$.
+From the inverse function theorem, $F$ is a local diffeomorphism but, in general, it is not injective.
+In fact even in the polynomial case in $\R^2$, S. Pinchuk \cite{Pinchuk} proved that additional hypotheses are needed for the injectivity of $F$.
 The same problem concerning polynomial maps in $\mathbb{C}^n$ is yet an open question, widely known as \emph{Jacobian conjecture} (see \cite{BCW} or \cite{Es} for references).
-In the general case, additional conditions to have the injectivity of $F$ were established in the literature.
-The major goal of this paper is to compare some of these additional requirements.
-Furthermore, based on one of these conditions, we establish a necessary hypothesis for the existence of $F:\R^n\to\R^n$ such that $\det DF(x) = h(x)$ for all $x\in\R^n$, where $h:\R^n\to[0,\infty)$ is a given $C^{\infty}$ function.
-For the statement of our results, we introduce some useful concepts and the injectivity conditions to be related.
+In the general case, additional conditions to obtain the injectivity of $F$ were established in the literature in varied areas of Mathematics, see \cite{BCW, bruna, braun, Gutierrez1, LX, P, St1, St2}.
+In this paper we discuss relations between some of these additional requirements in different settings.
+Precisely, we relate concepts such as global solvability of vector fields, the non-existence of half-Reeb components of foliations and connectedness of level sets of functions, stressing the differences between the bi-dimensional case and the higher dimensional one.
+In the former case, the discussed assumptions are sufficient for the injectivity, whereas in the later one, this might be not true.

-In the holomorphic setting, Y. Stein (\cite{St1}, \cite{St2}) proposed a relation between global properties of certain vector fields associated to $F$ with the Jacobian conjecture for $n=2$.
-After that, T. Krasi\'nski and S. Spodzieja (\cite{KS}) improved this result for the $n$-dimensional case.
-(Early connections has been proposed before, see \cite{BCW}).
-More precisely, given a $C^{\infty}$ map $F = (f_1,\ldots,f_n) : K^n\to K^n$, with $K = \R$ or $\C$, we define $n$ vector fields $\V_i$, $i=1,\ldots,n$, as follows:
+We begin recalling that in the holomorphic setting, Y. Stein \cite{St1,St2} proposed a relation between global properties of certain vector fields associated to $F$ with the Jacobian conjecture for $n=2$.
+After that, T. Krasi\'nski and S. Spodzieja \cite{KS} improved this result for the $n$-dimensional case.
+(Early connections have been proposed before, see \cite{BCW}).
+Precisely, given a $C^{\infty}$ map $F = (F_1, \ldots, F_n) : \K^n\to \K^n$, with $\K = \R$ or $\C$, we define $n$ vector fields $\V_i$, $i=1,\ldots,n$, as follows: